WebSocket Relay

 ```lua

--- Send text message
+-- Send a structured message (any topic name)

-data = json.encode({event = "update", value = 42})
+process.send(client_pid, "update", json.encode({event = "update", value = 42}))

 -- Send binary

--- Close connection
+-- Close connection (payload is the close reason string)

-process.send(client_pid, "ws.close", {
+process.send(client_pid, "ws.close", "Session ended")

 ```